V01dDweller/tmux_install/README.md

 This ansible playbook installs tmux from source on RHEL7/CentOS7 since those distributions only provide the ancient tmux 1.8.
 The playbook:

+* assumptions:
-* assumes sudo-to-root with NOPASSWD.
+    * sudo-to-root with NOPASSWD.
+    * internet connection with no proxy
 * installs the following pre-requisite packages from primary yum repos:
     * automake
     * gcc